sea-otters-2017/phase-3-review/part-3/README.md

 * The current user is not logged in
 * The user is on the item details page for a previously-created item

-In place of the bidding form, a user should see the text "To place a bid please -login or register."
+In place of the bidding form, a user should see the text "To place a bid please login or register."
 Both login and register should be links taking the user to their respective pages.

 ![place bids](../part-3/mockups/bid_on_item_logged_out.png)